Sunset Lake, New Jersey

-Sunset Lake is a census-designated place (CDP) in Cumberland County, New Jersey, United States.
+Sunset Lake is a census-designated place (CDP) in Cumberland County, in the U.S. state of New Jersey.
 It is in the northern part of the county, in the southwest corner of Upper Deerfield Township.
 It is bordered to the south by the city of Bridgeton, the county seat.
 It is bordered to the east by Laurel Heights, to the north by Silver Lake, and to the west by Sunset Lake, an impoundment on the Cohansey River.
 Across the lake is Hopewell Township.

 Sunset Lake was first listed as a CDP prior to the 2020 census.

 Demographics

+Education

+Students are zoned to Upper Deerfield Township School District (for elementary school) and Cumberland Regional School District (for high school).